ResetXPDR/MSFS_AutoFPS/README.md

         - Detects a fixed FPS condition (FPS stabilised with minimal variation).
 When detected, it sets the target FPS to that value, switches to Fixed FPS automation, and continues monitoring to ensure the classification remains valid.
         - Otherwise, with IFR or any Expert‑mode user profile, the target ranges from 95% of current average FPS on the ground to 85% at or above 3000 ft, providing headroom for Max TLOD.
         - With VFR, each percentage is reduced by 5% to better suit higher performance expectations.
-        - Auto settings reduction and TLOD Base Extra are automatically disabled (and greyed out) in Expert mode, as they are mutually exclusive with Auto Target FPS.
+        - Auto settings reduction and TLOD Base Extra and Free are mutually exclusive with Auto Target FPS, hence are not selectable.
+Fixed TLOD must be used.
       - Fixed
         - Maintains a fixed FPS more responsively and achieves higher average TLOD than FPS Cap mode, and enables the FreeTLOD option.
         - Gently raises TLOD when FPS is close to or at the Fixed Target FPS, and applies proportionally larger reductions when FPS drops, maintaining the fixed FPS with maximum possible TLOD.